Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m06-intro-to-oss/index.md

 {{< slide id="module-introduction" >}}
 ## Module Introduction

-In this module you will learn what is Open Source, what are the common business risks associated with Open Source and how you can solve those with business risks.
+In this module you will learn what is Open Source, what are the common business risks associated with Open Source and how you can solve those business risks.

 `Disclaimer: I am not a lawyer and no information in this module is a legal advice`